 Tapping the Well of Research in Water Shortage’s Wake

-“Peanuts…they’re a unique crop,” said Chandler.
-“Right when we first started farming…we had a big hail storm in the spring and it totally destroyed all of our cotton, and most of our milo, but the peanuts survived it.
-They’re a tough little critter when they’re small and that year had it not been for peanuts we could’ve gone under.”
+“Peanuts…they’re a unique crop,” Chandler said.
+“Right when we first started farming…we had a big hail storm in the spring, and it totally destroyed all of our cotton and most of our milo, but the peanuts survived it.
+They’re a tough little critter when they’re small, and that year had it not been for peanuts we could’ve gone under.”

-In return for peanuts being a saving grace during his early years of farming, Chandler is contributing to research that will help peanut farmers in the region weather this current natural disaster.
+In return for peanuts being a saving grace during his early years of farming, Chandler contributes to research that will help peanut farmers in the region weather natural disasters.

 Chandler understands that sustainability means being able to farm in perpetuity.
 He wants to leave the farm to his children, so investing in conservation research means investing in his future and theirs.

-“Sustainability and conservation is kind of hand-in-hand…To me sustainability means my family’s going to stay with it.
-It’s going to be economically feasible and we’re going to have land that’s capable of supporting us,” said Chandler.
+“Sustainability and conservation are kind of hand-in-hand," Chandler said.
+"To me, sustainability means my family’s going to stay with it.
+It’s going to be economically feasible, and we’re going to have land that’s capable of supporting us.”

 Hear what sustainability means to Jim Chandler.